Nov. 18, 2021, 4 p.m.

 - Easier access to positioning lab with afterhours and weekend availability and the option to sit in on other lab sessions

 - Change to Clinical Final exam rules, effective June 2018.
 Students previously were expected to pass the clinical final exam with a score of 80% or higher.
 This wasn’t a rule in any of the non-clinical courses, so the program decided to drop this requirement since clinical finals aren’t felt to have any greater importance over the final exam in any of the other required lab courses.
 Since 2015, there have been 6 students fail from the program due to not passing the clinical final exam.
 We feel this change should help with this issue; however, the student will still have to pass the clinical course with an overall score of 80% or higher.
-Since its effective date, 3 students were able to pass a clinical course even though they had not received a score of 80 or higher on the clinical final exam.
+Since its effective date, seven students were able to pass a clinical course even though they had not received a score of 80 or higher on the clinical final exam.

 - Change to RAD 103 averaged lab competency score.
-Previously, for all three positioning courses; RAD 103, 104, and 105, the average of all comps in that semester needed to average to 80 or higher.
+Previously, for all three positioning courses, RAD 103, 104, and 105, the average of all comps in that semester needed to average to 80 or higher.
 Effective, summer 2019, the averaged comp score for RAD 103 was lowered to 75 or higher.
 The program made this change because more students are lost in the first semester due to the lab comp scores than any other factor.
 As the students become more accustomed to lab comps, their scores always increase by RAD 104 and 105.
-We feel if we can make it a little easier for that first semester then more student will stay in the program.
-Since implementation, two students were able to pass RAD 103 who previously would not have.
+We feel if we can make it a little easier for that first semester then more students will stay in the program.
+Since implementation, three students were able to pass RAD 103 who previously would not have.

 - Proposed change to the Selective Admission Point System form.
 The program revised the current point system form to include higher points given to potential students who have a previous history of clinical experience.
 Currently, 0.5 points are given to anyone who is a CNA with certification within the last 5 years or with a current work history.
 Students who make it into the program with CNA experience always do better clinically and with the patient care courses.
 The program increased the point for CNA to 1.0 and included CMAs and Radiography Tech Assistants.
 We also included Paramedics in the extra 1-point group.
 This change was effective spring of 2019.